-Mayville State is working with community and technical colleges in North Dakota, Minnesota, and Wyoming to clearly outline how their associate's degrees will transfer into the Bachelor of Science in Elementary Education.
+Mayville State is working with the community and technical colleges in North Dakota, Minnesota, and Wyoming to clearly outline how their associate's degrees will transfer into the Bachelor of Science in Elementary Education.
 Below you will find links to detailed transfer information from some of the institutions we have been working with.
-You can view detailed articulation agreements by clicking the link below.
 These are only sample articulations.
 Actual transfer credit granted will vary.

-Mayville State online and distance courses cost $295 per credit for tuition and fees.
-(Tuition is subject to change without notice.)
+Mayville State online and distance courses cost $337.25 per credit for tuition and fees (2023-2024).
+Please note, tuition is subject to change without notice.
 Financial aid is available in the form of grants, limited scholarships, and loans.
 To see if you are eligible for financial aid, you first need to complete your FAFSA (Free Application for Federal Student Aid).
 When completing the form, list Mayville State University (Title IV code 002993) on your application.